 Your Risk Tolerance

-If you plan to put more than 50% of your retirement The value of things the company owns and amounts it is owed More in stocks, you can withdraw a bit more than 4% each year.
+If you plan to put more than 50% of your retirement assets in stocks, you can withdraw a bit more than 4% each year.
 Turning that around, it means you need a bit less than 25 times your estimated expenses in your first year of retirement.
 The table below was copied with permission from a March 19, 2019 article from Schwab found at this link.
-It shows how your time horizon (see below) and investment The possibility that something bad will happen.
-More impact the 4% Rule.
+It shows how your time horizon (see below) and investment risk impact the 4% Rule.

 Life Expectancy and Retirement Age

 The analysis underlying the 4% Rule focuses on a retirement period of 30 years.
 If you retire in your mid-60s, it would imply that you would most likely have enough money to last through your mid-90s.
 If you are in poor health or have a family history of dying early, you could consider spending a bit more than 4% (that is, multiply by less than 25 to determine how much you need to save).

 On the other hand, if you plan to retire at 45 and want to have enough money to last until you are 95, you’ll need to save more.
 The Schwab table above shows planning horizons up to 30 years.
 Based on the numbers in the table, it looks like you could subtract about 0.1 percentage points from the numbers in the 30-year row for each year your planning horizon extends beyond 30 years to estimate how much you need to save.